KlaraMartinsson/hangman-game/README.md

         - To make word art.
 ## Bugs
 ### Fixed bugs
-* On error that I had was when guessing a letter in lowercase, I got an error message saing it is invalid input.
+* One error that I had were when guessing a letter in lowercase, I got an error message saing it is invalid input.
 I fixed this by using the .upper() method on the input for guessing a letter.
 So if I guess with lowercase my guess becomes uppercase and that resulted in no error message.
 ![Error letter image](documentation/bugs/error_letter.JPG)
 * Another bug I had was that my data who where a string needed to become an integrer.
 So I solved this by changing the code to int(data).
 ![Error lvl image](documentation/bugs/error_lvl.JPG)
+### Remaining bugs
+* None currently known.

 ## Deployment
  The app was deployed through Heroku.
 The steps are as following: